How to go about it

 access funds

 Keeping your home loan account open can be useful if you want to access funds or apply for a further loan.
-This method of borrowing is always better as you can loan money over a longer period, and at a much lower interest rate.
+This method of borrowing is always better as you can loan money over a longer period.

 cancel